-Position: Psychologist for Hope Program Students and House Parents in Monterrey, Mexico.
+Position: Psychologist for Hope Program Students

 This area is closely related to the social work area and the Hope Program Director.
 It also interacts with trainers on a continual basis and frequently with the biological families of the students in the institution.
 For legal purposes, this position works hand in hand with corresponding government (DIF) personnel and attend training sessions with psychologists from other homes.